The Short Answer

 1) ExpressVPN

-ExpressVPN is a proven small business VPN operating under an independently audited no-log policy and TrustedServer architecture — RAM-only servers that wipe all data on every reboot, ensuring zero residual session data.
-Its proprietary Lightway protocol delivers consistently fast connections across 2,000+ servers in 105 countries, verified across our testing cycle.
-Dedicated IP add-ons are available in 20+ major business hubs.
-For small businesses prioritizing simplicity alongside enterprise-grade encryption, ExpressVPN’s AES-256-GCM cipher and cross-platform compatibility cover Windows, macOS, iOS, Android, and Linux under a single account.
+ExpressVPN is a proven small business VPN operating under an independently audited no-logs policy and TrustedServer architecture — RAM-only servers that wipe all data on every reboot.
+Its proprietary Lightway protocol delivers consistently fast connections across 2,000+ servers in 105 countries, with dedicated IP add-ons available in 20+ major business hubs.
+Its AES-256-GCM cipher and cross-platform apps cover Windows, macOS, iOS, Android, and Linux under a single account.

 ExpressVPN